weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

 # tags: ['architecture']
 ---

 Data consistency is a property of a database that refers to whether data in different nodes do or do not match.

-In Weaviate, availability is generally preferred over strong consistency.
-This doesn't mean that we don't pay attention to consistency at all.
-Schema and data consistency are as important as possible.
-As captured by the [CAP Theorem](./index.md#cap-theorem), consistency and availability are a trade-off.
+Schema consistency is extremely important, as the schema defines the structure, or the blueprint, of the data.
+For this reason, Weaviate uses a strong consistency protocol and RAFT consensus algorithm for schema replication.

+Data objects, on the other hand, are eventually consistent, which means that all nodes will eventually contain the most updated data if the data is not updated for a while.
+Weaviate uses a leaderless design with eventual consistency for data replication.

+This difference reflects the trade-off inherent in consistency and availability, as described in the [CAP Theorem](./index.md#cap-theorem).
 In Weaviate, data consistency is tunable, so it's up to you how you make the trade-off between A and C.

-Schema consistency is not tunable, but set to a strong consistency protocol.

 The strength of consistency can be determined by applying the following conditions:
 * If r + w > n, then the system is strongly consistent.